jaypalsodha/SpringFramework/README.md

   4. Manage their complete life cycle from creation till destruction

 The Spring container uses DI to manage the components that make up an application.
 These objects are called Spring Beans.
+The container get instructions on what objects to be instantiate, configure and assembled by reading the configuration metadata provided.

+The configuration metadata can be in any form provided below:
+  1. XML based
+  2. Java Annotations
+  3. Java Codes